smallcloudai/web_docs_refact_ai/src/content/docs/getting-started/enterprise.md

 ### Using a fine-tuned model

 - Select which checkpoint from the latest fine-tune run you want to use: best from the latest or specify a custom checkpoint.

-- Connect the model to your IDE<br><br>
+- If you want to use the base model without fine-tuning switch the toggle to “off”.
-For VS Code: go to "Settings" and specify the server address and Refact API key provided by your admin.<br><br>
-For JetBrains: go to "Settings" and specify the server address and the Refact API key provided by your admin.

-Once you connect the API key, start writing code and code suggestions from a new fine-tuned model will appear automatically.
+- Once you select which fine-tuned model to use, the suggestions from it will appear automatically in your IDE.